If you’ve ever considered taking a cruise you may be wondering how long a cruise ship could stay at sea for without needing to refuel.

 What Happens If a Cruise Ship Runs Out of Fuel?

-Without fuel the cruise ship wouldn’t be able to work the toilets, raise the anchor, or do almost anything onboard.
-It would be very unpleasant and dangerous to be onboard.
+Without fuel, the cruise ship wouldn’t be able to work the toilets, raise the anchor, or do almost anything onboard.
+It would be very unpleasant and dangerous.

-To learn more about how cruise ships on toilets work, including what you can’t EVER put down a cruise ship toilet, check out the post below:
+To learn more about how cruise ship toilets work, including what you can’t EVER put down a cruise ship toilet, check out the post below: